Iโm going to let you in on a little secret.

 If you want a truly healthy and loving relationship, your first line of action is to stop accepting anything that devalues you and your sense of right and wrong.

-If you want your relationships to change, you have to be willing to change what hasnโt been working for you, even if that means walking away.
+If you want to be smart in a world of users, you have to be willing to change what hasn’t been working for you, even if that means walking away from toxic relationships.

 They worked it out in a mutually beneficial way.